hnjw-png/oregano-oil/README.md

 # Typography

-I choose the font '' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the restaurant.
+I choose the font 'lato' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the restaurant.

 # User Story

  ## Section 1

  ![Skärmbild (500)](https://github.com/hnjw-png/oregano-oil/assets/120515252/6ac45ee8-e4b7-43fe-854b-215833ebd49e)